nais/doc/docs/auth/entra-id/README.md

 This flow is for machine-to-machine requests _without_ any end-user involvement.

-To consume an API secured with Entra ID as the application itself, you'll need to acquire a token:
+To consume an API as the application itself, you'll need to acquire a token:

 ```mermaid
 graph LR